cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-18/241118_Skeuomorphism.md

 ### Motion
 The Windows OS has been very static throughout its early years, and with this new design language came a new way of animating interface elements.
 Opening programs and closing them was animated with a fade in and fade out for example, rather than appearing/disappearing instantly.
 Maximizing and minimizing windows also showed smooth scaling and transitioning.

-There also was a new feature called 3D Flip that allowed you to see a three-dimentional stack of your open windows that could be rotated through, giving a sci-fi/holographic way of seeing the desktop with an impression of control and power over the computer.
+There also was a new feature called 3D Flip that allowed you to see a dimensional stack of your open windows that could be rotated through, giving a sci-fi/holographic way of seeing the desktop with an impression of control and power over the computer.

 ![](../../../C_DATA/IMAGES/Vista_3Dflip.png)